androidessence/androidessence.com/_posts/2021-03-01-unit-testing-custom-lint-checks.md

 In our [previous post]({{ site.baseurl }}{% link _posts/2021-02-22-enforce-custom-views-with-lint.md %}) we looked at writing a custom lint check to enforce usages of a custom view instead of an Android framework implementation.

-In this post, we'll go over how to unit test such a scenario, and take the opportunity to look at some additional benefits of unit testing with lint as well.
+In this post, we'll go over how to unit test such a scenario, and take the opportunity to look at some additional options of unit testing with lint as well.

 <!--more-->